Posted on behalf of Henness & Haight on Nov 05, 2015 in Personal Injury News

 The crux and core of personal injury law is the concept of negligence.
 In almost every claim of this type, proving that the offender was negligent in their action or lack thereof is the very basis of proving that they are liable for the accident.
-For those who have been victims of accidents and injury caused by others, understanding the elements of a negligence claim can be vital to ensuring that you get the compensation to which you are entitled.
+For those who have been victims of accidents and injury caused by the fault of another, understanding the elements of a negligence claim can be vital to ensuring that you get the compensation to which you are entitled.
 Here is an overview of how a negligence claim works in Nevada and how negligence is defined in the context of the law.

 The basics of a negligence claim are fairly simple.
 When someone acts in a way that is careless and causes injury to another person, they have behaved in a negligent manner.
 This is the basis for determining fault and assessing the compensation to which the victim is entitled from initial discussions all the way through any court trial.